-Finally, we derive ODE- and DDE-based model from our age-structured model and compare the phase diagrams of these three models in the $(\tau^*,g)$-space.
+Finally, we derive ODE- and DDE-based models from our age-structured model, { aiming to make the equations of all three models consistent.
+We} compare the phase diagrams of these three models in the $(\tau^*,g)$-space.
 Evidently, the age structure of the predator population promotes oscillatory behavior.
 To be precise, Periodic Coexistence Attractors exist in all three models, but the sizes of the regions in the parameter space $(\tau^\ast,g)$ where the Periodic Coexistence Attractor is observed have drastically different sizes across models: the largest for the age-structured model, the smallest for the ODE model, and of an intermediate size for the DDE model.

-Our codes for simulating the age-structured model and the corresponding ODE and DDE models and plotting phase and bifurcation diagrams are available on GitHub~\cite{mar1akc}.
+Our codes for simulating the age-structured model and the corresponding ODE and DDE models and plotting phase and bifurcation diagrams are available on GitHub~(\cite{mar1akc}).

 The remainder of the paper is organized as follows.
 The age-structured model is developed in Section 2.
 The conditions for existence, uniqueness, and positivity are stated in Section 3 and proven in Appendix \ref{sec:proof}.
 The ODE and DDE models are derived in Sections \ref{sec:conn2ODE} and \ref{sec:conn2DDE} respectively.
 Numerical algorithms are described in Section \ref{sec:numerics}.
 The results of numerical studies of the age-structured model and the corresponding ODE and DDE models are presented in Section \ref{sec:results}.
 Our findings are discussed in Section \ref{sec:discussion}, and conclusions are drawn in Section \ref{sec:conclusion}.